If you have filed a trade mark application in Australia, chances are you may receive an Adverse Examination Report.

 How long do I have to respond to an Examination Report?

 Under Australian law, the deadline for acceptance is 15 months from the date the first Examination Report is issued.
+The Deadline date is shown in the Report.

 While this deadline can seem generous, you must resolve all of the issues raised in the Examination Report by this deadline.
 The time period includes the time you take to prepare and file your response as well as the time it takes the Examiner to consider your response.